-Prior to the consummation of this offering, we will establish an audit committee of the board of directors.
+We have established an audit committee of the board of directors.
 Messrs.
-Lehmann, O'Keefe and Hofmockel will serve as members of our audit committee, and Mr. Lehmann will chair the audit committee.
+Lehmann, O'Keefe and Hofmockel serve as members of our audit committee, and Mr. Lehmann chairs the audit committee.
 Under the Nasdaq listing standards and applicable SEC rules, we are required to have at least three members of the audit committee, all of whom must be independent.
 Each of Messrs.
 Lehmann, O'Keefe and Hofmockel meet the independent director standard under Nasdaq listing standards and under Rule 10-A-3(b)(1) of the Exchange Act.